Skip to main content

 Sonia Levy

-Sonia's EMBracing the Ocean project engages with the Venetian Lagoon "from below" with the aim to bring attention to the city's submerged, life-giving and altered bio-geomorphological processes, exploring Venice's enduring relationship with its permeating waters and ongoing legacies of quests for mastery over watery environments.
+Sonia Levy is a research-led visual artist whose practice considers shifting modes of engagement with more-than-human worlds in light of prevailing Earthly precarity.
+Her work operates at the confluence of knowledge practices to interrogate expansionist and extractivist logics.
+Sonia's EMBracing the Ocean project engaged with the Venetian Lagoon "from below" with the aim to bring attention to the city's submerged, life-giving and altered bio-geomorphological processes, exploring Venice's enduring relationship with its permeating waters and ongoing legacies of quests for mastery over watery environments.

 Sonia has developed a film in collaboration with local marine scientists from Stazione Idrobiologica Umberto D'Ancona, University of Padova where she spent time in a fieldwork residency.
 The film is entitled “We Marry You, O Sea, as a Sign of True and Perpetual Dominion” and is composed of submerged footage collected when accompanying scientists on fieldtrips and with fishers, directed by their research and knowledge on critical issues impacting the Lagoon socio-ecological system.
 The profound impacts of intensive industrialisation on the Lagoon, including its altered bio-geomorphology, water quality, and the introduction of numerous new species through ballast water via transnational shipping, emerged as crucial stories that needed to be shared.
 Rare archival images documenting the Lagoon's industrialisation were unearthed to underscore this significant narrative.
 The film features an original soundtrack developed by composer Esmeralda Conde Ruiz featuring a chorus of human voices and underwater sound recordings which intimate the rarely articulated relation between human realms and submerged spaces.